How To Get Eyelash Glue Off Eyelids Without Makeup Remover

 Be patient here – the oil is working.
 Simply keep the friction going, allowing the oil to gently dissolve the glue.

-Avoid getting the oil into your eyes and rinse it out immediately if that happens.
+Avoid getting oil in your eyes, and rinse them out immediately if that happens.

 Other Oils